skymacfadyen/Staff-Design-Manager/README.md

 Contributing to Sky MacFadyen requires you work with him on one or more projects to develop your own perspective.
 You will inherently contribute to Sky MacFadyen.
 Here are a few contributors thus far:

->I couldn’t help but be impressed with his tireless attention to detail and tenacity to create the best work possible.
+>"I couldn’t help but be impressed with his tireless attention to detail and tenacity to create the best work possible."
 >— Sam Lopez

->Schuyler is hands-down one of the most articulate and thoughtful designers I’ve ever had the opportunity to work with.
+>"Schuyler is hands-down one of the most articulate and thoughtful designers I’ve ever had the opportunity to work with."
 >— Travis O'Niel

->He always comes to the table with thoughtful questions and owns every single project he is a part of.
+>"He always comes to the table with thoughtful questions and owns every single project he is a part of."
 >—Liz Bryson

->He constantly challenges everyone to ask questions which result in better, sharper work.
+>"He constantly challenges everyone to ask questions which result in better, sharper work."
 >— Danny Sauter

 ## Versioning